 In the middle of the night, last night, the words “Shepherds quake at the sight,” came into my mind and then I remembered the above quotation from Catherine Booth.
 I heard “Post both on Facebook.”
 But I thought to myself: “I don’t know where that quote is.”
 Immediately a book with a green cover popped into my mind.

 When I woke up this morning I found the book with the green cover and got it off the shelf.
 I thought “I’ll never be able to find that quote.”
 (It is a thick book.)
 But then the thought came to my mind: “I’ll probably open the book and there will be the quote.”

-I turned on my computer, opened the green book, and the first thing I saw was the above quotation.
+I opened the green book and the first thing that I saw was the above quotation.
 I sat in awe for awhile.
 How’d that all happen?
 It had to be God.